 If a cash flow hedging relationship is discontinued or ceases to be effective, any cumulative gains or losses arising prior to such time are deferred in accumulated other comprehensive income and recognized in net income in the same period as the hedged item, and subsequent changes in the fair value of the derivative instrument are reflected in net income.
 If the hedged or hedging item matures, expires, or is sold, extinguished or terminated and the hedging item is not replaced, any gains or losses associated with the hedging item that were previously recognized in other comprehensive income are recognized in net income in the same period as the corresponding gains or losses on the hedged item.
+When it is no longer probable that an anticipated transaction will occur within the originally determined period and the associated cash flow hedge has been discontinued, any gains or losses associated with the hedging item that were previously recognized in other comprehensive income are recognized in net income in the same period as the corresponding gains or losses associated with the hedged item.
 When it is no longer probable that an anticipated transaction will occur within the originally determined period and the associated cash flow hedge has been discontinued, any gains or losses associated with the hedging item that were previously recognized in other comprehensive income are recognized in net income in the period.

 When the conditions for hedge accounting cannot be applied, the changes in fair value of the derivative instruments are recognized as described above.
 The fair value of derivative instruments reflects changes in the commodity market prices, interest rates and foreign exchange rates.
 Fair value is determined based on exchange or over-the-counter price quotations by reference to bid or asking price as appropriate, in active markets.
 In illiquid or inactive markets, the Company uses appropriate valuation and price modeling techniques commonly used by market participants to estimate fair value.
 Fair values determined using valuation models require the use of assumptions concerning the amounts and timing of future cash flows.
 Fair value amounts reflect management's best estimates using external readily observable market data such as future prices, interest rate yield curves, foreign exchange rates, discount rates for time value, and volatility where available.
-It is possible that the assumptions used in establishing fair value amounts will differ from future outcomes and the impact of such variations could be material.
+It is possible that the assumptions could be material.